 As well as managing our investment funds we offer bespoke services related to private equity portfolios.
 This may take the form of the assessment, restructuring or management of existing private equity portfolios or the implementation of customised private equity investment programmes based on specific client requirements, leveraging the experience and operations of our Private Equity team (‘the Team’).

 Past performance should not be seen as an indication of future performance.
 Capital is at risk and investors may not get back the original amount invested.

-BMO Global Asset Management is part of the BMO Financial Group, which has tens of thousands of employees.
 Our dedicated BMO Global Asset Management Private Equity team (‘the Team’) totals 10 team members and is shown below.
 Hamish Mair, Managing Director and Head of Private Equity, leads the Team, which has more than 160 years aggregate relevant experience.